YashKTJadhav1999/Inventory-Performance-Dashboard-using-Tableau/README.md

 grow.
 For this, he wants to gauge and execute suitable sales techniques, to scale up the sales numbers for various products, retailed by various vendors.
-The country heads wants to analyze the stock, price, number of items sold and quality rating for various categories to find the sales trends.
+The country heads want to analyze the stock, price, number of items sold, and quality rating for various categories to find the sales trends.
 He would also want to evaluate the inventory status for various categories, subcategories, and items.
-With such meticulous exploration of vendor sales and inventory stocks, the country head can formulate schemes to improvise sales in low profit periods and confirm that the inventory has enough stock to meet the customer requirements.
+With such meticulous exploration of vendor sales and inventory stocks, the country head can formulate schemes to improve sales in low-profit periods and confirm that the inventory has enough stock to meet the customer requirements.

-Note: Use the Sales Analysis excel sheet as the data source to create the dashboards.
+Note: Use the Sales Analysis Excel sheet as the data source to create the dashboards.

 Reporting Scenario
 Create the following dashboards:

 Dashboard 1: Inventory Performance Dashboard
-This dashboard should display the inventory data which shows category and year from highest to lowest order in terms of vendor item price, comparison of the End On Hand and On Order units for the selected category and subcategory, and monthly End On Hand and On Order units for each year.
+This dashboard should display the inventory data which shows the category and year from highest to lowest order in terms of vendor item price, comparison of the End Hand and Order units for the selected category and subcategory, and monthly End On Hand and On Order units for each year.
 The category and subcategory selections should be linked.